biya-coin/biyaliquid-docs/.gitbook/developers-evm/smart-contracts/deploy-hardhat.md

 If successful, the address at which your smart contract was deployed will be output, for example:
 [`0x98798cc92651B1876e9Cc91EcBcfe64cac720a1b`](https://testnet.blockscout.biyachain.network/address/0x98798cc92651B1876e9Cc91EcBcfe64cac720a1b)

 Note that on other EVM networks, transactions (including deployment transactions), do not need to specify a gas price and a gas limit.
-Currently, however, this is necessary on Biyachain.
+Currently, however, this is necessary on Biya Chain.

 ## Run the deployment script